focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Multiple cursors
+    + Sort cursors each frame
+    + Deduplicate cursors each frame
+    + Support text typing
+    + Adjust cursor positions (easier to do by looking at lines/cols)
+    + Adjust cursor positions like it's done in Zig focus - for all operations
+    + Support all the remaining single cursor operations
+    + Free and clear cursor clipboards when removing extra cursors
+    + After pressing escape return to the original cursor
+    + After wrapping around, make the next cursor main and then stop
 + Select word by double-click
 + Change active pane by ctrl+alt+arrow
 + Move lines up/down